LOAI-TK/Sentimental-Analysis/README.md

 </p>

 This comparison allows users to decide whether to prioritize efficiency & reproducibility (HF) or context-rich analysis (Gemini) depending on their business needs.

+---

+# Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.

+2. Create a new branch for your feature or bugfix.

+3. Submit a pull request describing your changes.

+---